mamund/apis-and-agents/shared-state/README.md

 ## 🧰 Development Notes

-- All state is stored in memory
+- State documents are ephemeral and reset on restart
-- JSON Pointer paths must start with `/`
+- JSON Pointer paths used in `add` must start with `/`
-- The `merge` operation is a shallow merge (top-level keys only)
+- `merge` only affects top-level keys — it is not deep
+- Validate that `op` is either `"add"` or `"merge"`